SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 ### `run_step`

 - Description: advance the cursor by stepping over an unprocessed item.
+- Arguments (in order, or named):
+  - cursor: the cursor to perform the operation on (as an integer).
 - Response payload: data for the command that was run, if any (as either `null` or an instance of the `CommandData` object).
 - Error payload: error data for the command that was run, if any (as either `null` or an instance of the `CommandError` object).
 - Failure mode: recoverable failure.